-- A. Neurologists shall have a working knowledge of the diverse systems involved in treating patients of all ages and understand how to use the systems as part of a comprehensive system of care in general and as part of a comprehensive, individualized treatment plan.
+- A. Child neurologists shall have a working knowledge of the diverse systems involved in treating children and understand how to use the systems as part of a comprehensive system of care in general and as part of a comprehensive, individualized treatment plan.
 This shall include the: - 1.
 Evaluation and implementation, where indicated, of the use of practice guidelines - 2.
 Ability to access community, national, and allied health professional resources that may enhance the quality of life of patients with chronic neurologic and psychiatric illnesses - 3.
 Demonstration of the ability to lead and work within health care teams needed to provide comprehensive care for patients with neurologic and psychiatric disease and respect professional boundaries - 4.
-Demonstration of skills for the practice of ambulatory medicine, including time management, clinical scheduling, and efficient communication with referring physicians
+Demonstration of skills for the practice of ambulatory medicine, including time management, clinical scheduling, and efficient communication with referring physicians - 5.
+Use of appropriate consultation and referral mechanisms for the optimal clinical management of patients with complicated medical illness - 6.
+Demonstration of awareness of the importance of adequate cross-coverage - 7.
+Use of accurate medical data in the communication with and effective management of patients - B. In the community system, child neurologists shall: - 1.
+Recognize the availability and limitation of health care resources and demonstrate the ability to act as an advocate for patients within their sociocultural and financial constraints - 2.
+Demonstrate knowledge of the legal aspects of neurologic diseases as they impact patients and their families (e.g., relaying information to families regarding guardianship and/or power of attorney) - 3.
+Demonstrate an understanding of risk management. - C. Child neurologists shall demonstrate a working knowledge of different health care systems, including: - 1.
+Working within the system of care to maximize cost-effective utilization of resources

-- 5. Use of appropriate consultation and referral mechanisms for the optimal clinical management of patients with complicated medical illness - 6.
-Demonstration of awareness of the importance of adequate crosscoverage - 7.
-Use of accurate medical data in the communication with and effective management of patients - B. In the community system, neurologists shall: - 1.
-Recognize the limitation of health care resources and demonstrate the ability to act as an advocate for patients within their sociocultural and financial constraints - 2.
-Demonstrate knowledge of the legal aspects of neurologic diseases as they impact patients and their families - 3.
-Demonstrate an understanding of risk management. - C. Neurologists shall demonstrate a working knowledge of different health care systems, including: - 1.
-Working within the system of care to maximize cost-effective utilization of resources - 2.
-Participating in utilization review communications and, when appropriate, advocating for quality patient care - 3.
-Educating patients concerning such systems of care - D. Neurologists shall demonstrate knowledge of community systems of care and assist patients to access appropriate care and other support services.
+- 2. Participating in utilization review communications and, when appropriate, advocating for quality patient care - 3.
+Educating patients concerning such systems of care - D. Child neurologists shall demonstrate knowledge of community systems of care and assist patients to access appropriate care and other support services.
 This requires knowledge of treatment settings in the community, which include ambulatory, consulting, acute care, partial hospital, skilled care, rehabilitation, nursing homes and home care facilities, substance abuse facilities, and hospice organizations.
-Neurologists shall demonstrate knowledge of the organization of care in each relevant delivery setting and the ability to integrate the care of patients across such settings. - E. Neurologists shall be aware of safety issues, including acknowledging and remediating medical errors, should they occur.
+Child neurologists shall demonstrate knowledge of the organization of care in each relevant delivery setting and the ability to integrate the care of patients across such settings. - E. Child neurologists shall be aware of safety issues, including acknowledging and remediating medical errors, should they occur.